AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture5.md

 ** Practical session **

 Started doing the Kodi set up through HomeAssistant & nodered.
-But Thomas suggested toused javascript and as he said it seems much easier.
+But Thomas suggested to use javascript and as he said it seems much easier.

-1. download mqttfx  - http://mqttfx.jensd.de/index.php/download (mqttfx-1.7.0-macos.dmg)
+1. download mqttfx (Java based mqtt client) - http://mqttfx.jensd.de/index.php/download (mqttfx-1.7.0-macos.dmg)
 2. Downloading took ages, so Thomas shared his downloaded image with me.
 3. Thomas helped with the initial configuration.
 (Profile Name: SmarthomeRose, broker address: 192.168.12.1)
 4. Publish : n4/blue/set (node, device name, set)
-5.
+5. Path to the javascript: chiranthaperamunage/library/Application support/ MQTT-FX/Scripts - to create new javascripts.
+They will be shown as scripts on mqttfx.
+6.

 * Anasthesia Presentation: BACnet Protocol.